UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.SCA_SoundActuator.rst

 SCA_SoundActuator(SCA_IActuator)
 ================================

+.. currentmodule:: bge.types

-base class --- :class:`SCA_IActuator`
+base class --- :class:`~bge.types.SCA_IActuator`

 .. class:: SCA_SoundActuator(SCA_IActuator)

    Sound Actuator.

-   The :data:`startSound`, :data:`pauseSound` and :data:`stopSound` do not require the actuator to be activated - they act instantly provided that the actuator has been activated once at least.
+   The :meth:`startSound`, :meth:`pauseSound` and :meth:`stopSound` do not require the actuator to be activated - they act instantly provided that the actuator has been activated once at least.

    .. attribute:: volume